tadtapongc/OpenFOAM-CaseGenerator/README.md

 # OpenFOAM Case Generator for External Aerodynamics

-An automated, geometry-adaptive OpenFOAM case generator engineered for external vehicle aerodynamics, Formula Student / FSAE racecar development, and aerodynamic bodywork.
+An OpenFOAM case generator for external aerodynamics, with defaults intended for vehicle and Formula Student / FSAE studies.

-Given an ASCII STL geometry and a concise JSON configuration, the generator automatically derives wind tunnel domain bounds, feature edge extraction, two-stage wake refinement boxes, boundary layer inflation, robust SIMPLEC numerical schemes, boundary field conditions, SLURM cluster submission scripts, and real-time post-processing monitors.
+Given ASCII STL geometry and a JSON configuration, the generator writes domain bounds, meshing settings, SIMPLEC solver settings, boundary conditions, execution scripts, and force-monitoring tools.

-Requires **zero package installation** and runs entirely using standard Python and OpenFOAM commands.
+Case generation and force parsing use the Python standard library.
+Running simulations requires a compatible OpenFOAM environment; plotting requires `matplotlib`.

+The repository includes regression tests for generation, parsing, and script behavior.
+It does not include an OpenFOAM compatibility matrix, an end-to-end simulation benchmark, or aerodynamic validation results.
+Generated settings are starting points that need mesh, domain, and solution checks for each study.

 ---